PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 19:02:44
+Last updated: 2024-04-05 19:03:52
-Random Quote: So that's it?
-A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a